Economy Watch: Americans Hit the Stores in February

 By Dees Stribling, Contributing Editor

 People took to showrooms in February to buy cars, but that wasn’t the only thing spurring the overall increase.
-Even without motor-vehicle sales, retail sales were up 0.9 percent.
+Even without motor vehicle sales, retail sales were up 0.9 percent.
 Take out autos and gas, and the increase was 0.6 percent, since gas accounted for 11.5 percent of all retail sales in February.

-Since consumer spending is such an important part of the U.S. economy — 70 percent is the usual rule-of-thumb estimate of its part of the entire pie — the recent monthly growth and the retroactive revisions might mean that the forecasts of first quarter 2012 GDP growth will inch upward.
+Since consumer spending is such an important part of the U.S. economy—70 percent is the usual rule-of-thumb estimate of its part of the entire pie—the recent monthly growth and the retroactive revisions might mean that the forecasts of first quarter 2012 GDP growth will inch upward.
 Economists at Goldman Sachs, for instance, now say that GDP growth will be an annualized 2 percent for the quarter, rather than 1.8 percent.
 Also, when final retail sales revisions are out, the government might revise fourth quarter 2011 growth to as much as 3.5 percent, instead of where it stands now, 3 percent.

 In its own reserved way, the Federal Open Market Committee offered a fair amount of optimism during its meeting in January, according to minutes released on Tuesday.
-The central bank said that the U.S. economy is expanding “moderately,” which certainly is better than “sluggishly” or “tepidly” or “like it’s been shot in the foot,” though those relatively colorful terms are probably not in a central banker’s lexicon.
+The central bank said that the U.S. economy is expanding “moderately,” which certainly is better than “sluggishly” or “tepidly” or “like its shot in the foot,” though those relatively colorful terms are probably not in a central banker’s lexicon.

 In any case, the FOMC said in its statement that the “labor market conditions have improved further; the unemployment rate has declined notably in recent months but remains elevated.
 Household spending and business fixed investment have continued to advance.”
 Alas, “The housing sector remains depressed.”
 The FOMC also asserted that “inflation has been subdued in recent months, although prices of crude oil and gasoline have increased lately,” which is spoken like central bankers who never buy their own gas.